strogonoff/jekyll-theme-eva/README.md

 - Add "jekyll-theme-eva" gem to your Gemfile
 - Specify "jekyll-theme-eva" theme in your site configuration
+- Manual steps:
-- Copy theme’s _plugins directory into your site base directory
+  - drop theme’s _plugins directory into your site base directory
+  - drop theme’s _includes/_responsive_image.html into your site’s _includes
 - Add theme configuration to _config.yml
 - Create _data/albums and populate it with album data